Now You See Me: Now You Don't: Development

 In May 2015, Lionsgate CEO Jon Feltheimer announced they had "already begun planning" for a sequel to Now You See Me 2 (2016), titled Now You See Me 3.
 In April 2016, it was announced Jon M. Chu, director of the second installment, would return for the following film.
 Eric Warren Singer was revealed to be the screenwriter in April 2020.
 In September 2022, Ruben Fleischer was confirmed to be directing the project, while Seth Grahame-Smith had replaced Singer as screenwriter.
 The final screenplay was credited to Singer, Grahame-Smith, and Michael Lesslie, with production handled by Bobby Cohen and Alex Kurtzman.

+The film was co-financed by Media Capital Technologies.

 In April 2025, the film's official title was revealed to be Now You See Me: Now You Don't.
 Chu had previously pushed for the second installment to have this title, but it was rejected at the time for marketing reasons.

 Filming

 Principal photography began in July 2024 in Budapest, Hungary, with George Richmond serving as cinematographer.
 Places shot in Hungary include the Museum of Fine Arts, the roof of the Budapest University of Technology and Economics, and the Danube river for the boat scene.
-For the Chateau de Roussillon in France, director Rueben Fleischer explained that they used exterior shots of the Nádasdy Castle, also in Hungary, and built the interiors on two stages at Stern Studios.
+For the Chateau de Roussillon in France, director Ruben Fleischer explained that they used exterior shots of the Nádasdy Castle, also in Hungary, and built the interiors on two stages at Stern Studios.
 For the construction of the magical sets inside the Chateau the production team consulted with the Museum of Illusions Budapest, to make sure that illusions were constructed correctly.
 The French Police station was filmed in a closed down museum in Szentendre, a small town located outside of Budapest.

 Additional location shooting took place in Antwerp, Belgium, filming outside areas of Grote Markt and Central Station, from August 28 to September 1, 2024.
 To take advantage of rebates offered by the Abu Dhabi Film Commission, filming took place at Louvre Abu Dhabi and Yas Island locations including Ferrari World, Yas Marina Circuit and CLYMB Abu Dhabi.
 Filming officially wrapped on November 18, 2024.